wilsonmar/wilsonmar.github.io/_posts/2011-04-07-san-francisco.md

     This route has a view of the Golden Gate Bridge behind you.
 PROTIP: I print off a stack of little cards with <a href="#LeftMyHeart">lyrics to a famous song</a> for people on the cable car to sing.

-    The ride ends at <a target="_blank" href="https://goo.gl/maps/wvmYXWiyFYn43jvq6">Powell station</a> where you can take the BART back to the airport.

 1. Get off to walk through Chinatown for souvenirs and Chinese dim sum.

     <a target="_blank" href="https://www.youtube.com/watch?v=dkjC2qQLfjY&t=19s">VIDEO</a>: Golden Gate Fortune Cookie Factory.
 Free tote bag with a purchase?